v-rgrace/Viva/Viva/learning/configure-sharepoint-content-source.md

 **Add the author**:

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating a column.
 1. Choose **Multiple lines of text**.
 1. Name the column `ContentAuthor`.
 1. Add the author or authors of the content.